saha0073/Yolov4-Object-Detection-and-UI-Code-for-Deployment/README.md

 # yolov4-Object-Detection-and-Custom-UI
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 This repo contains a wide range of custom functions & UI code for real-time detection & analysis of objects using YOLOv4.
-The UI can take a video (or CCTV streaming) as input, and object detection output will be streamed in UI.
+The UI can take a video (or CCTV streaming) as input, and object detection output will be streamed in UI, along with time series count.
 Ready for deployment in the GPU servers for real-time custom object detection.

-## Skills Employed
+## Techniques Used
 * Modeling Techniques: CNN object detection, Darknet53, Yolov4, Transfer Learning, Computer Vision.
 * Image & Video processing techniques: Opencv, GStreamer
 * Tech Stack: Python.